Zimbabwean art

 Zimbabwean art includes decorative esthetics applied to many aspects of life, including art objects as such, utilitarian objects, objects used in religion, warfare, in propaganda, and in many other spheres.
 Within this broad arena, Zimbabwe has several identifiable categories of art.
 It is a hallmark of African cultures in general that art touches many aspects of life, and most tribes have a vigorous and often recognisable canon of styles and a great range of art-worked objects.
 These can include masks, drums, textile decoration, beadwork, carving, sculpture, ceramic in various forms, housing and the person themselves.
 Decoration of the body in permanent ways such as scarification or tattoo or impermanently as in painting the body for a ceremony is a common feature of African cultures.

 Spoken or musical art is also a prominent part of Africas generally.
 Various instruments including drums, lamellophones and stringed bows have been used in Zimbabwe, while oratory, poetry, fable telling, praise singing and tribal ritual chants are also prominent.

 In recent decades Zimbabwe has become widely recognized internationally for its sculpture.

 History

-It is useful to examine Zimbabwean art through time, by area, by main tribal division and as indicative of recent historic and political changes.